deepgram-devs/video-chat/README.md

 #### Start the server

-With the configuration done and the dependencies in place, your application is ready to go!
+Now that you have configured your application and put the dependencies in place, your application is ready to go!
 Run it with:

 ```bash
 npm start
 ```

-## Development and Contributing
+## Development and contributing

 Interested in contributing?
 We ❤️ pull requests!